Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - If a scene is making you uncomfortable or is breaking a zero-tolerance rule, make a ticket straight away without breaking RP and talk with us ASAP.

-- Players must stay logged in for at least 15 minutes after participating in any conflict RP.
+- Players must stay logged in for at least 15 minutes after participating in any conflict/crime RP.
 If you log out before, it will count as a combat log.

 # Alternate Characters